GjikaByte/GjikaByte/README.md

 📊 OTC FLOW – Middle Office, Data Analyst

 At OTC Flow, I focused on developing and optimising data pipelines using SQL and Python to streamline ETL processes for portfolio tracking and financial reporting.
-By leveraging PySpark, I analyze large datasets to provide actionable insights for sustainable commodities trading.
+By leveraging PySpark, I analyzed large datasets to provide actionable insights for sustainable commodities trading.
 Additionally, I automated reporting workflows using Python and Power BI, which improved operational efficiency and enabled real-time data visualization.
-My role also includes ensuring data integrity during database migrations, enhancing the reliability of analytics and quantitative analysis.
+My role also included ensuring data integrity during database migrations, enhancing the reliability of analytics and quantitative analysis.

 📈 Pertento Partners – Trader